Misc. Soft Drink & Mixer Ads

 Bireley's

-Three color 5 1/4" x 13" ad for their Orange Drink.
-The ad has a picture of a tempting bottle of this product with a note pinned behind it.
-The note explains that "Our message is in the bottle" and claims this product is very tasty and it always agrees with you because it is non-carbonated.
+Three color 5 1/4" x 13" ad for Bireley's Non-Carbonated Orange Drink.
+This ad has a picture of a tempting bottle of this product with a note pinned behind it.
+The note claims that "Our message is in the bottle.
+Every delicious ounce of it.
+It's very simple.
+Bireley's fresh fruit flavor drink is not only good going down.
+It always agrees with you.
+Bireley's, you see, is non-carbonated.
+Taste our message".
+Sounds like they were very optimistic about their product.

 August 15, 1955